Zeinab Badawi: Recognition

 In August 2018, she was awarded the President's Medal of the British Academy "for her contributions to international political journalism".

+In November 2021, The Royal Africa Society conferred lifetime achievement award on Badawi for her outstanding contribution to Africa.

 Personal life

-Badawi is a mother of two sons and two daughters.
+Badawi married David Crook in 1991.
+The couple have two sons and two daughters, but are now divorced.
 She lives in Belsize Park, north London.

-Public positions

-Badawi has been an adviser to the Foreign Policy Centre and a Council Member of the Overseas Development Institute.

-She was Chair of the Royal African Society (RAS) from 2014 to 2021.

-She is a trustee of the National Portrait Gallery (since 2004) and the British Council.

-In June 2011 her appointment to the advisory board of the New College of the Humanities was announced.